0%

 High school (grades 9–12)

-• At a Child's Grave (1882) — under 500 words.
-A funeral oration spoken at a stranger's burial.
+• The American Crisis, No. I (1776) -- about 2,500 words.
+The pamphlet Washington ordered read to the troops at Trenton.
 Excellent for close reading: every sentence does work, and the rhetorical figures are visible.

 Discussion questions

-• Read the opening paragraph of The Liberty of Man, Woman, and Child aloud.
+• Read the opening paragraph of The American Crisis No. I aloud.
 What rhetorical devices do you hear?
-What effect do they have?
+What effect do they have on a soldier hearing them at a December campfire?

 § 3